How To Hire a Realtor To Sell Your Home: Who Has What It Takes?

 The ideal window for contacting an agent is around three months prior to selling, and no sooner than six months before you aim to list the property.
 By connecting with an agent early on, however, you can get professional input on which upgrades and repairs to invest in, and which ones to skip so you don’t waste time or money on unnecessary fixes.

 For example, an agent familiar with a neighborhood might advise you to focus on curb appeal rather than updating the kitchen countertops, as incoming buyers may be likely to gut and remodel the whole kitchen anyway.
-But it all depends on area trends and how hot the market is — which is why it’s super important to choose an agent that really knows the area and local market.
+But it all depends on area trends and how hot the market is — which is why it’s important to choose an agent that really knows the area and local market.

-Another reason that you should contact an agent a few months before you plan to sell is so you have time to interview a few agents and make sure you hire one that’s right for you.
+Another reason you should contact an agent a few months before you plan to sell is so that you have time to interview a few agents and make sure you hire one that’s right for you.

 When it’s time to search for a Realtor, HomeLight can help you find a top-rated agent.
 Our data shows that the top 5% of real estate agents across the U.S. sell homes faster and for as much as 10% more than the average agent.
 In just two minutes, you can input your address and answer a few questions about your home, and we’ll analyze over 27 million transactions and thousands of reviews to determine which agent is the best match.